ctschroeder/tutorials/get-started-with-tableau-master/getting-started-with-tableau-public.md

 ## About this Tutorial: Dr. S

 This tutorial is a modification of Dr. Miriam Posner's "Getting Started with Tableau" tutorial.
 Last modified 2/18/2020.
+It lives live at https://github.com/ctschroeder/tutorials/blob/master/get-started-with-tableau-master/getting-started-with-tableau-public.md.

 ## About this Tutorial: Dr. Posner